ASSilvi/christoff/src/pages/about/index.md

 used, are provided at no cost.

 Prices and terrain vary with each contract but our minimum base price is 16c/tree and our average is approximately 23c/tree.

-All-Stars Silviculture Ltd is based in Enderby, BC, has been in business since 2005 and has planted over 15 million seedlings in that time.